Markov kernels in Mathlib's probability library: Independence

 A drawback to that approach is a slight loss in generality for the conditional independence definition.
 Indeed, the existence of the conditional expectation kernel $P^{\mathcal{G}}$ is true only under assumptions on $\Omega$ (we defined it for $\Omega$ a standard Borel space), and thus in \mathlib{} conditional independence is only defined in that case.
 However, Definition~\ref{def:independence} does not need any assumption on $\Omega$ and an implementation of conditional independence which does not go through kernels would be more general, and its basic properties would hold in that generality.
 Unconditional independence properties could be obtained from the conditional case by taking $\mathcal{G}$ to be the trivial $\sigma$-algebra.

-Nonetheless, conditional independence is overwhelmingly used in cases where the conditional expectation kernel exists, often to obtain properties of conditional distributions: for example if $X$ is independent of $Y$ given $Z$, the conditional distribution of $X$ given $(Y,Z)$ is almost surely equal to the conditional distribution of $X$ given $Z$ (see further down).
-In \cite{forre2021transitional}, Patrick Forré introduces a generalization of conditional independence.
+Nonetheless, conditional independence is overwhelmingly used in cases where the conditional expectation kernel exists, often to obtain properties of conditional distributions: for example if $X$ is independent of $Y$ given $Z$, the conditional distribution of $X$ given $(Y,Z)$ is almost surely equal to the conditional distribution of $X$ given $Z$ (see further down). \citet{forre2021transitional} introduces a generalization of conditional independence.
 It is defined for any measurable spaces but he makes the choice of requiring the existence of a conditional distribution to declare that two random variables are conditionally independent given another.
 Otherwise the property is not deemed useful enough.
-It is also notable that manipulating conditional independence is much easier when conditional kernels exists, as explained above in the discussion about the conditional expectation kernel.
+It is also notable that manipulating conditional independence is much easier when conditional kernels exists, as explained above at the end of Section~\ref{sub:condDistrib}.
 We thus made the choice of accepting the loss of generality for convenience: that choice could be revisited if the need for more general spaces arises.
-Another more minor refactor would be to follow the example of \cite{forre2021transitional} and (somewhat artificially) extend our definition to any space by requiring that there exists a conditional kernel such that the definition applies.
+Another more minor refactor would be to follow the example of \citet{forre2021transitional} and extend our definition to any space by requiring that there exists a conditional kernel such that the definition applies.